hardikk65/News_Scraper/README.md

 scrapy crawl newsspider -O scraped_data.json
 ```

-This will start the scraping process and save the data to an `scraped_data.json` file and the images to a folder named scraped-images.
+This will start the scraping process and save the data to an `scraped_data.json` file.

 ## Output